Janhavi-shede/Sciart_ImageJ_Assignment-Janhavi_Shede/README.md

 Then I removed background noise with the help of subtract background function:
 Process → Subtract Background
-'Rolling Ball Radius' to *12 pixels* and 'Light background' option was *deselected*
+'Rolling Ball Radius' was adjusted to *12 pixels* and 'Light background' option was *deselected*

 Later I adjusted the brightness and contrast: Image → Adjust → Brightness/Contrast I applied 'Auto' about 6-7 times till I found the result satisfactory and the clicked 'Apply'.